mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 ---

-Picture this, a sprint is underway, development is running smoothly, then QA reports that one rather odd bug, you begin to investigate and lo and behold you find the following comment:
+Picture this, a sprint is underway, development is running smoothly, then QA reports a rather odd bug, you begin to investigate and lo and behold you find the following comment:

 ![](/assets/images/posts/2020-07-31-the-true-cost-of-a-quickfix/no-one-knows.jpg)